Vimal Wakhlu | Chairman & Managaing Dircetor, TCIL

 Excerpts from an interaction with Rajesh Prothi, TheCherryTree.in

-You are one of the very few Kashmiris who is heading a telecom company of a such repute, How has been the journey so far?
+You are one of the very few Kashmiris who is heading a telecom company of such repute, How has been the journey so far?

-Seventeen years with Department of Telecommunication, Government of India (DoT) (1983-2000) was also quite eventful.
-I was lucky enough in getting opportunities of working on the state-of-the-art technologies.
+Seventeen years with the Department of Telecommunication, Government of India (DoT) (1983-2000) was also quite eventful.
+I was lucky enough in getting opportunities of working on state-of-the-art technologies.
 With the formation of BSNL in 2000, we found ourselves in a new corporate culture.
-Here I got to work on the Mobile networks, when BSNL’s maiden services were launched in Maharashtra.
-My stint in the North East was one of the interesting phases of my career, where I got a first hand feel of the challenges that people living in those states are faced with.
+Here I got to work on the Mobile networks when BSNL’s maiden services were launched in Maharashtra.
+My stint in the North East was one of the interesting phases of my career, where I got a first-hand feel of the challenges that people living in those states are faced with.

 I feel that one should keep moving like a river, hurdles in the way decide the course of the flow, which is determined by one’s destiny.

 Being a Kashmiri how difficult was it for you to adjust to this part of the country?
 What kind of cultural adjustments you have to make?

 One thing that I have learned in life is that at the core, all human beings are alike.
 There can be cultural differences, but so long as you respect the other individual and his culture, one can feel at home anywhere on this globe.
 I develop a liking for the people of all the countries I visit and love all parts of this world.
 Yes, sometimes I do miss Kashmir, probably because it happens to be my birthplace, and I have spent a substantial portion of my life over there.
 Besides this, it is so beautiful.

 How did you decide to study engineering or was it the choice of your family?